Ichimoku Indicator

 The Chikou Span or Lagging Span is also used to determine the strength of the buy or sell signal.

-- If the Chikou Span is below the closing stocks price of the last 26 periods ago and a sell short signal is given, then the strength of the stocks trend is downwards, otherwise the signal is considered to be a weak sell signal.
+- If the Chikou Span is below the closing stocks price of the last 26 periods ago and a sell short signal is given, then the strength of the stocks trend is downward, otherwise the signal is considered to be a weak sell signal.